 - Website content - If you created a website using GoDaddy's Website Builder (or another website host) and want to redesign it on Squarespace, this process involves recreating your site using our tools and moving your domains.
 It isn't possible to import a site or its content from GoDaddy.

 Get to know Squarespace

 Before building your site, we recommend taking a moment to explore Squarespace and learn how the platform works.

 If you have a specific question, you can search this Help Center to find guides on any Squarespace feature.
 For an overview, our Getting Started page links to popular guides.

 Transfer a parked GoDaddy domain

 If you have a domain registered with GoDaddy that isn't connected to a site yet, you can get started with Squarespace by transferring your domain first and then upgrading its parking page.

 Step 1 - Build your site

 When recreating your site, you can reuse content on your GoDaddy site with one of our versatile, design-focused templates.
-You can build a new site on Squarespace with these five steps:
+You can build a new site on Squarespace with these steps: